skip to main content

 • A levels (at least one of Biology, Chemistry, Physics, Maths, Health & Life Sciences or equivalent),

-• National Awards (in a science related subject) or a
+• -National Awards (in a science related subject) or a

 • Pass in Access Diploma with an approved science module at 55% or other alternative approved level 3 qualifications.

-• Applicants must have attained at least 15 points at Level 2 or above (eg. GCSE) or have alternative approved qualifications.
+• Applicants must have attained at least 15 points at Level 2 or above (eg. GCSE) or

 • In addition, applicants must provide evidence of competence in written and spoken English Language.
-For entry to this programme, applicants should have attained a C grade in GCSE English language (or equivalent) and a C grade in GCSE Maths (or equivalent).
+For entry to this programme, applicants should have attained a

 Please note, all applicants to the programme will be required to attend an interview.